eonx-com/actions-opsgenie/README.md

-# Github Action: Create OpsGenie Alert
+# Github Actions: OpsGenie

-This Github action can be used to send an alert to OpsGenie using the OpsGenie API V2
+This Github action can be used to generate alert to OpsGenie by generating a CURL request to the OpsGenie API.

 #### Required Parameters

 * ALIAS

-  User defined identifier for the alert (used to de-duplicate alerts)
+  User defined identifier for the alert (this is used by OpsGenie to de-duplicate alerts)

 * MESSAGE

-  The content of the alert
+  The content of the alert message

 * PRIORITY

-  The priority level of the alert (one of: P1, P2, P3, P4, P5)
+  The priority level of the alert (one of the pre-defined OpsGenie levels: P1, P2, P3, P4, P5)

 * API_KEY